-- A. Access Design for Residential Property.
+- A. Design of Access.
 In order to provide for safe and convenient ingress and egress, and to maintain traffic flow on public streets, the number and location of driveways shall be regulated by the dedication of access rights to the City. - 1.
-Lots Less Than Eighty (80) Feet of Frontage.
-Lots with less than 80 feet of frontage shall have no more than one driveway opening on that street, provided that a second opening shall be permitted if one driveway is marked "entrance only" and the other is marked "exit only." - Lots between Eighty (80) Feet and Two-Hundred (200) Feet of Frontage.
-Lots which have between eighty (80) feet and two-hundred (200) feet of frontage on any street shall have no more than two driveways opening on that street.

-Lots with More than Two-Hundred (200) Feet of Frontage.
-For each one-hundred (100) feet or fraction thereof by which a lot exceeds two-hundred (200) feet, one driveway opening may be created in addition to the first two.

-B. Driveway Location

-- Non-Residential and Mixed Use Districts.
-No driveway shall be constructed with its center closer than: - Twenty (20) feet to a property line, except when the drive is jointly used by an adjoining property; - b.
-Fifty (50) feet to the intersection of the edge of the pavement of two streets; or - c.
-Forty (40) feet to the center of the next nearest entrance driveway; provided that no portion of any driveway shall be constructed closer than five (5) feet to a property line, except when the drive is jointly used by an adjoining property.

-2. Residential Districts.

-- a.
-No portion of any driveway shall be constructed closer than five (5) feet to a property line, except when the drive is jointly used by an adjoining property, or forty (40) feet to the intersection of the edge of the pavement of two streets, or ten feet to the edge of the next nearest driveway. - b.
-For lots of record where lot width is 50 feet or less, driveways may be setback a minimum of one (1) foot from the property line. - 3.
-Design alternatives for location may be permitted.

-C. Driveway Width.

-- 1. Non-Residential and Mixed Use Districts. - a.
-Driveways shall not exceed fifty (50) feet in width at their junction with the street or highway pavement, except where otherwise required by FDOT, and may not exceed thirty (30) feet in width at the property line. - b.
-Planning Commission may, via a design alternative, authorize driveways up to forty (40) feet in width at their junction with the street or highway pavement in nonresidential or mixed use zoning districts after finding that the specific use proposed requires large vehicles to use the driveways and that the increased width is necessary to accommodate such vehicles.
+Lots Less Than 80 Feet of Frontage.
+Lots with less than 80 feet of frontage shall have no more than one driveway opening on that street, provided that a second opening shall be permitted if one driveway is marked "entrance only" and the other marked "exit only." - 2.
+Lots Between 80 Feet and 200 Feet of Frontage.
+Lots which have between 80 feet and 200 feet of frontage on any street shall have no more than two driveways opening on that street.
+For each 100 feet or fraction thereof by which a lot exceeds 200 feet, one driveway opening may be created in addition to the first two. - 3.
+Street Stubs.
+Street stubs to adjoining undeveloped areas shall be provided to provide access to such areas and provide traffic circulation.
+Street stubs in excess of 250 feet shall provide a temporary cul-de-sac turnaround. - B. Location of Non-Residential Driveways (design alternatives may be permitted).
+No driveway shall be constructed with its center closer than: - 1.
+20 feet to a property line, except when the drive is jointly used by the adjoining properties; - 2.
+50 feet to the intersection of the edge of the pavement of two streets; or - 3.
+40 feet to the center of the next nearest entrance driveway; provided that, detached and attached dwellings, no portion of any driveway shall be constructed closer than five feet to a property line, except when the drive is jointly used by the adjoining properties, or 40 feet to the intersection of the edge of the pavement of two streets, or ten feet to the edge of the next nearest driveway. - C. Width of Driveways (design alternatives may be permitted or a Variance for residential driveways). - 1.
+Driveways shall not exceed 40 feet in width at their junction with the street or highway pavement, except where otherwise required by FDOT. - 2.
+Driveways shall not exceed 24 feet in width at the property line. - 3.
+Planning Commission may, via a design alternative, authorize driveways up to 40 feet in width in nonresidential or mixed-use zoning districts after finding that the specific use proposed requires large vehicles to use the driveways and that the increased width is necessary to accommodate such vehicles.

-2. Residential Districts.